wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>8.
 Voices of the Four Elements</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Adorned with four gems, its cover is made of gold.*
-- You can politely ask dirt and water to leave clothes and hair, and play wind instruments from afar.
+- You can politely ask dirt and water to leave clothes and hair, and can play wind instruments from afar.
 - Each time you study this book, you increase your unarmored movement speed by 1 (up to 10).
 - Roll 1D4, you gain the following spell: 1.
 [Pyrokinesis](/2020/11/13/pyrokinesis/), 2.
 [Rockspeech](/2020/11/13/rockspeech/), 3.
 [Seduce Water](/2020/11/13/seduce-water/), 4.
 [Stormspeech](/2020/11/13/stormspeech/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Elementalism.*